cyscale/docs.cyscale.com/docs/billing.md

 **To get started with the paid version or update your current plan, contact us at sales@cyscale.com.**

+## Azure Marketplace

+If you are already using Azure, you can subscribe to Cyscale through the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/cyscale.cyscale) (or [Azure Portal link](https://portal.azure.com/#create/cyscale.cyscale/preview)).
+If you are not using Azure, but still using Microsoft products, you can subscribe to Cyscale through [AppSource](https://appsource.microsoft.com/en-us/product/web-apps/cyscale.cyscale).

 ## Plans

 All plans include the following: